usdot-jpo-ode/wzdx/spec-content/enumerated-types/VehicleImpact.md

 # VehicleImpact Enumerated Type
 The impact to vehicular lanes along a single road in a single direction.

-This enumerated type is also used by the [RoadRestrictionFeed](https://github.com/usdot-jpo-ode/TDx/blob/main/spec-content/enumerated-types/VehicleImpact.md).

 ## Values
 Value | Description
 --- | ---